-Delayed orgasm and delayed ejaculation (also historically referred to as retarded ejaculation) refer to difficulty reaching orgasm (climax) and/or ejaculating even with a firm erection and sufficient sexual arousal and stimulation.
+Delayed orgasm and delayed ejaculation in cisgender men (also historically referred to as retarded ejaculation) refer to difficulty reaching orgasm (climax) and/or ejaculating even with a firm erection and sufficient sexual arousal and stimulation.
 This delay is often associated with personal distress.
 Delayed orgasm or ejaculation is estimated to occur in 1-4% of men.

 In some circumstances, a man can reach pleasurable orgasm without ejaculating semen.
 This is often referred to as ‘dry orgasm’ (but only if this occurs in the absence of retrograde ejaculation).
 This may occur following removal of the prostate.
 Sometimes a man can ejaculate without experiencing pleasure (orgasm).
 This rare condition is called ‘orgasmic anhedonia.’

 Through a detailed history physical examination, a provider (typically a urologist) can often determine the cause of a man’s delayed orgasm/ejaculation.